Sutthikant/git-demo/README.md

 git-demo

 This line from remote repository.
-/nThis line is from local repository
+\nThis line is from local repository